SalomePlatform/adao/doc/en/reference.rst

     *"CheckingPoint",
     "ObservationOperator"*

-  SetDebug
-    This key requires the activation, or not, of the debug mode during the function evaluation.
-The default is True, the choices are True of False.

-**"FunctionRepetitionTest"**

-  *Required commands*
-    *"CheckingPoint",
-    "ObservationOperator"*

   NumberOfPrintedDigits
     This key indicates the number of digits of precision for floating point printed output.
-The default is 8, with a minimum of 0.
+The default is 5, with a minimum of 0.

   NumberOfRepetition
     This key indicates the number of time to repeat the function evaluation.
-The default is 2, with a minimum of 1.
+The default is 1.

   SetDebug
     This key requires the activation, or not, of the debug mode during the